On optimal solutions of classical and sliced Wasserstein GANs with non-Gaussian data: Main Results

-\end{lemma} We prove that the optimal transport function $\pi^*$ of the L.H.S. in \eqref{innerdiscriminatorequality} equals to that of R.H.S. in \eqref{innerdiscriminatorequality}.
+\end{lemma} Though the optimal transport functions for the L.H.S. and R.H.S. are clearly different by definition, we prove that their corresponding values are the same.
 First, the L.H.S. in \eqref{innerdiscriminatorequality} belongs to the general multi-to-one-dimensional optimal transport problems with closed-form solutions identified in \cite{chiappori2017multi}.
-Then, we identify its analytical properties to prove that the optimal transport function of the L.H.S. of \eqref{innerdiscriminatorequality} is well-defined and equals to that of the R.H.S..
+Then, we identify its analytical properties to prove that the optimal transport function of the L.H.S. of \eqref{innerdiscriminatorequality} is well-defined, and its value equals that of the R.H.S.
 The detailed proof of Lemma \ref{inner_discriminator_unproj_equal_proj} is in Sec. \ref{proof_inner_discriminator_unproj}.
-Finally, we can prove the desired result for \eqref{eq_SlicedWGANwithdata} following steps to prove that for original sliced WGAN \eqref{eq_SlicedWGAN} in Theorem \ref{optimalslicedWasserstein}. \end{proof}
+Finally, we can prove the desired result for \eqref{eq_SlicedWGANwithdata} following the steps to prove that for the original sliced WGAN \eqref{eq_SlicedWGAN} in Theorem \ref{optimalslicedWasserstein}. \end{proof}

-For application, our upcoming simulations in Sec. \ref{sec:simu} shows that the linear generator \eqref{optimallinearparameter} can be a low-complexity generator with empirical data.
-For data without weak dependence condition, the state-of-art WGAN solver can be obtained via gradient-flow of stochastic differential equation \cite{huang2023gans}\cite{huang2024generative}, and our optimal can be a low-complexity initialization and has the potential for faster convergence.
+For application, our upcoming simulations in Sec. \ref{sec:simu} show that the linear generator \eqref{optimallinearparameter} can be a low-complexity generator with empirical data.
+For data without the weak dependence condition, the state-of-the-art WGAN solver can be obtained via gradient-flow of stochastic differential equation \cite{huang2023gans}\cite{huang2024generative}, and our approach can be a low-complexity initialization and has the potential for faster convergence.